Basic Time Complexity

 , so the space complexity is .

-Allocating space for the array and initializing it also takes time, so the time complexity is as well.
+Allocating array space and initializing the array also takes time, so the time complexity is as well.

-Time complexity is not only reflected in visible for loops; every line of code can have hidden time complexity.
-Therefore, understanding the implementation principles of common data structures is fundamental to accurately analyzing time complexity.
+Time complexity is not only represented by the visible for loops; every line of code may have hidden time complexity.
+Therefore, understanding the implementation principles of common data structures is the foundation for accurately analyzing time complexity.

 Example Five, Time Complexity , Space Complexity :